 Members of the Pastoral Care Committee call or visit people who may be ill or in need of company or assistance.
 As well, our minister and volunteer pastoral associate are available for pastoral conversations.

-We also stay connected through congregational newsletters and a Yahoo Groups site where we post Sunday service bulletins and other administrative documents.
+We also stay connected through congregational newsletters and a Groups IO web platform where we post Sunday service bulletins and other administrative documents.

 We govern ourselves through a “committee of the whole” where the congregation meets several times a year to reach consensus.
-Some decisions are made by a Coordinating Committee comprising a chair, treasurer, secretary, the minister and representatives from the committees.
+Some decisions are made by a Coordinating Committee comprising the co-chairs, treasurer, secretary, the minister and representatives from the committees.
 A major focus of the Coordinating Committee is the agenda for the annual meeting.
-Much of the day-to-day work is carried on by our committees and working groups (i.e., Pastoral Care, Worship, Finance, Volunteer and Personnel).
+Much of the day-to-day work is carried out by our committees and working groups (i.e., Pastoral Care, Worship, Finance, Volunteer and Personnel).

 At least once a year, our minister brings together people who are thinking of joining.
 Some people have been attending services; others are simply thinking of becoming members.
 We call this group The Embrace of Welcome.
 Over several weeks, the group meets for lunch or an early dinner.
 One or two current members share their perspective on life at Bathurst.
 New members are welcomed in a brief ceremony.
 Not everyone who attends our services becomes a member.
 Nor are they expected to.